Tsvetan11/intern-wall-2025/README.md

 Every intern must carve their name and a fun fact onto the wall — but only through a Pull Request!

----

-## 🌟 Wall of Interns

-1. Alice — I can juggle!
-2. Bob — I once built a robot from scrap!
-3. [Your name goes here next!]

----

 ## 🕹️ Game Rules for Pull Requests

 ### ⚔️ Conflict Zone